pyOpenSci/lessons/contribute-open-source/pull-request.md

 ### Step 1: Open your GitHub pull request

-To start a new pull request,click the <kbd>`New pull request`</kbd> button on the main page of your forked repository.
-Or, if you recently made a change to a branch in your fork, then GitHub will recognize is and prompt you to submit a PR (see the image below).
+To start a new pull request, click the <kbd>`New pull request`</kbd> button on the main page of your forked repository.
+Or, if you recently made a change to a branch in your fork, then GitHub will recognize it and prompt you to submit a PR (see the image below).

 :::{figure} /images/github/github-create-pull-request.png
 To create a pull request, go to the Pull Request tab in your account.
 Then click on the New pull request button.